Kingdom of Yugoslavia: Balkan alliances

 In 1934, the Kingdom of Yugoslavia formed a Balkan Bloc with Greece, Romania, and Turkey that was intent on keeping balance on the Balkan peninsula.
 The alliance was formalized and entrenched on 9 February 1934 when it became the "Balkan Entente".
 In 1934, with the assassination of King Alexander I by Vlado Chernozemski in Marseille and the shifting of Yugoslav foreign policy, the alliance crumbled.

-Italian coalition
+Tensions with Italy

 The Kingdom of Italy had territorial ambitions against the Kingdom of Yugoslavia.
 Relations between Italy and the kingdom's predecessors, the Kingdom of Serbia and the State of Slovenes, Croats and Serbs became sour and hostile during World War I, as Italian and Yugoslav politicians were in dispute over the region of Dalmatia which Italy demanded as part of Italy.
 These hostile relations were demonstrated on 1 November 1918, when Italian forces sunk the recently captured Austro-Hungarian battleship SMS Viribus Unitis being used by the State of Slovenes, Croats and Serbs.
-Italy formed a coalition against it with states with similar state designs, heavily influenced by Italy and/or fascism: Albania, Hungary, Romania and Bulgaria which lasted from 1924 to 1927.

-The 1927 cooperation with Britain and France made Italy withdraw from its anti-Yugoslav alliance.
 Italian Fascist dictator Benito Mussolini accepted the extreme Croatian nationalist Ustase movement of Ante Pavelić to reside in Italy and use training grounds in Italy to prepare for war with Yugoslavia.
 Hungary also permitted such Ustase training camps as well.
 Mussolini allowed Pavelić to reside in Rome.